mikependon/RepoDB.NET/pages/home.md

 We are glad and thankful for your interest in learning [RepoDB](https://github.com/mikependon/RepoDb).
 It is an open-source .NET ORM library that bridges the gaps of micro-ORMs and macro-ORMs (aka Full-ORMs).
 It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

+## Why use RepoDB?

 The main goal is to improve and simplify your development experiences when working with data access technology in .NET ecosystem.
 We would like you to have an easy access to the underlying database capability while maintaining the good programming coding standards and practices.

-## Why use RepoDB?

-If you are to use a full-fledged macro-ORM, you will most likely be abstracted by the framework itself.
-Though it is richer in features, it might limit you to touch and maximize the power of the underlying database being in-used.

-On the other hand, if you are to use a bare-metal micro-ORM, there is a tendency that your implementations will be verbose (text-based as SQL).
-Though you have a lot control with this, it is also tedious and not practical in most cases.

-RepoDB mediates both the micro-ORMs and macro-ORMs.
-It only requires a connection string to open a connection and the entire [feature sets](/feature) can then be utilized right away.
-It is the main reason why this library is the easiest-to-use ORM.
+The following attributes make this library stands out!

 | Attribute  | Description |
 |:-------------|:------------------|